The death of Nick Drake, Monday, 25 November 1974

 The statement by Rodney Drake that his son was taking more than just Tryptizol at the time of his death is a revelation, as both Stelazine and Disipal may very likely have played a role in the lethal nature of the overdose.
 Reference to this additional intake of prescription drugs has not been made in former discussions on the artist’s death.
 We can only assume that the coroner was also aware of the other drugs that Nick was taking, though no reference is made to this.
 The verdict of suicide was questioned by family and friends at the time, with the apparent lack of a suicide note and Nick’s recent positive state of mind following a visit to France given in support of such a view.

 The suicide verdict was not based on any substantial evidence which has ever been made public.
 The "Amitriptyline [Tryptizol] poisoning" verdict was not doubted at the time, nor was the statement regarding "self administered when suffering from a depressive illness."
-However, to then imply suicide from this, as the coroner does - even though he merely places the word in brackets thus "(suicide)" in his report, as though it may be a tentative, unproven assessment - was not necessarily a logical step, either then or now.
+However, the coroner then implies suicide from this by placing the word in brackets thus "(suicide)" in his report, as though it may have been a tentative, unproven assessment

 On the other hand, it should be noted that various people felt that Nick had committed suicide, and there were signs to support this.
 Whilst some speak of an improvement in his mood just prior to death (e.g. Rodney Drake), apparently other friends and acquaintances did not agree with this and saw no obvious change to a long period of depression and withdrawal.
 The question of intentional suicide is perhaps unanswerable.
 It has been noted in studies of suicides, that prior to taking such action individuals can seem buoyed and even happy, in the knowledge of what they plan and a possible end to their suffering.